-&lt;sup>8 The invoice templates have been provided separately by email.
-For technical assistance with invoice templates, email Daniel Allen at daniel.allen@nebraska.gov.
+&lt;sup>8 Invoice templates are available separately by email upon request to ndol.accountspayable@nebraska.gov.
+For technical assistance with invoice templates, send an email to ndol.accountspayable@nebraska.gov.

 &lt;sup>9 This does not apply to the Greater Nebraska Workforce Development Area as requests for disbursements to Greater Nebraska are processed using NDOL's internal financial management information systems.